Product May Have Been Discontinued

 Eukanuba Excel Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Eukanuba Excel product line includes 2 dry dog foods.
+The Eukanuba Excel product line includes the 2 dry dog foods listed below.

 Eukanuba Excel Adult Salmon was selected to represent both products in the line for this review.